 - Class growth — see cru classe

-- Closed — term describing underdeveloped and young wines whose flavors are not exhibiting well
+- Closed — term describing underdeveloped and young wines whose flavours are not exhibiting well

-- Complex — a wine exhibiting numerous odors, nuances, and flavors
+- Complex — a wine exhibiting numerous odors, nuances, and flavours

-- Cork taint — undesirable aromas and flavors in wine often associated with wet cardboard or moldy basements
+- Cork taint — undesirable aromas and flavours in wine often associated with wet cardboard or moldy basements

 - Corked — a term that denotes a wine that has suffered cork taint (not wine with cork particles floating about)